ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/mobile-app.md

 After the model is loaded, the inference is run.
 To better estimate the execution time, the `runInference()` method executes the inference 100 times in a loop.
 This provides a more reliable measure of the average inference time by smoothing out any inconsistencies from single executions.

 The results for a run on a physical device are shown below.
-These results indicate that, on average, the optimized model reduced the inference time to about 65% of the original model's execution time, showing a significant improvement in performance.
+These results indicate that, on average, the optimized model reduced the inference time to about 65% of the original model's execution time, which demonstrates a significant improvement in performance.

 This optimization showcases the benefits of quantization and layer fusion for mobile inference, and there is further potential for enhancement by enabling hardware acceleration on supported devices.

-This would allow the model to take full advantage of the device's computational capabilities, potentially reducing the inference time even more.
+This would allow the model to take full advantage of the device's computational capabilities, potentially further reducing the inference time.

 ![fig](Figures/07.jpg)